matsekberg/HomeKit-MQTT-IoT/README.md

 # MQTT topics for IoT

 This is where I document the philosophy and specification of how I use MQTT in my home automation and Github projects.

-Head on to the {{https://github.com/matsekberg/MQTT-topics-for-IoT/wiki}}
+Head on to the Wiki https://github.com/matsekberg/MQTT-topics-for-IoT/wiki